holepunchto/pear-docs/cli.md

 ## `pear stage <channel|key> [dir]`

 Stages the application from the filesystem to a P2P data-structure (Hypercore) with a given channel name or key.
 This can be used to continuously deploy a staging preview version of a Pear project.
-When staging, the CLI prints the difference between the current and previous versions, along with the project key.
+When staging, the difference between the current and previous versions is output, along with the project key.

 A new key is generated when staging to a channel for the first time.